serialseb/serialseb.github.com/_drafts/vest-consuming-external-apis.md

 layout: post
 comments: true
 published: false
-title: VeST - Consuming External APIs
+title: VeST Redux – Consuming External APIs
 serial: vest-redux
 ---
 When designing a system for VeST, one of the pain points is the implementation of external APIs.